Ever since I was a young kid, there was an immense love (and some talent) for music inside of me.

-And I am still able to do it today.
+And with this track, I am still able to do it today.

-This is highly unusual, because as a composer, you usually are so involved in the creation of your music that by the time you finished it, you no longer want to hear it / no longer are able to hear it "new"/"for the first time"
+This is highly unusual, because as a composer, you usually are so involved in the creation of your music that by the time you finished it, you no longer want to hear it / no longer are able to hear it in a fresh / new / "first time" way.

 This was my Hans Zimmer moment.